raymonable/protosync/README.md

 4. Use `npm i` to install the necessary packages (or `express` & `localtunnel` if that doesn't install properly)
 5. Run `node protosync` to start ProtoSYNC.

+Make sure you copy ProtoSYNC.lua to your Roblox Studio's Plugins Folder.

 ### Version

 This is Version 1 of ProtoSYNC.
 This branch should not be modified.